Tac321/Steering-MPC/Steering-MPC-master/MPCC-master_Tac/README.md

 # Note
-Code developed originally by Dr. Alex Liniger et al.
+Code developed originally by Dr. Alex Liniger et al. My version uses an alternative to Quadprog Quadratic Problem optimization solver.
+This method was coded from scratch.

 # MPCC
 Simulation environment of the Model Predictive Contouring Controller (MPCC) for Autonomous Racing developed by the Automatic Control Lab (IfA) at ETH Zurich